Language-Research-Technology/rems-js/rems/README.md

 ```
 Note the server and user number list in the URL http://cilogon.org/serverX/users/XXXX - these will be required for later commands.

-Migrate (you may need to run this and then loop back to the first command):
+If moving from an older version to a newer version, the migrate command updates the database (you may need to run this and then loop back to the first command):
 ```
 docker compose run --rm -e CMD="migrate" app
 ```